List of Paralympic medalists in wheelchair curling

 Canada, the gold medalists in the wheelchair curling tournament at the 2010 Winter Paralympics.

 Wheelchair curling is a team sport that is contested at the Winter Paralympic Games.

 Wheelchair curling was first included in the official programme of the 2006 Games in Turin, Italy.

-In total, 30 athletes have won a medal in curling, and 3 have won two.
-Sonja Gaudet of Canada (two gold), Jalle Jungnell and Anette Wilhelm of Sweden (two bronze) have won two medals.
+In total, 70 athletes have won a medal in curling, and 1 has won four.
+Ina Forrest of Canada (three gold, one bronze) have won four medals.

-Teams from Canada have been successful in the sport, winning the gold medal at each Paralympics.
-A total of 6 medals (two of each color) have been awarded since 2006 and have been won by teams from four National Paralympic Committees (NPC).
+Teams from Canada have been successful in the sport, winning medal at each Paralympics.
+A total of 21 medals (7 of each color) have been awarded since 2006 and have been won by teams from eight National Paralympic Committees (NPC).